Does a Vitamin Deficiency Make Asthma Symptoms Worse?

 Vitamin E

-Although many different studies have shown some correlation between vitamin E deficiency and asthma, vitamin E supplementation has little or no impact in improving lung function in asthma.
+Although many different studies have shown some correlation between vitamin E deficiency and asthma, supplementation has little or no impact in improving lung function in asthma.
 However, one study claims that there may be some role of one of the forms of vitamin E in controlling the symptoms of allergic asthma.
 Still, more research is needed on this subject.

 Vitamin D